brittonlaroche/realm-IOT/README.md

 ## Creating a Python MQTT client

 We may not choose to use the SenseHat prebuilt node libraries for a variety of reasons.
 Many of the MQTT forums are asking for a generic python client.
 We have decided to create one here to use the Realm MQTT Broker.
-This allows for a varierty of sensors and diffrent form factors not included in the SenseHat.
+This allows for a variety of sensors and different form factors not included in the SenseHat.

 We begin by installing the python libraries for paho-mqtt on the raspberry pi.
 We do this by running the following from the command line: